mne-tools/mne-nirs/doc/index.rst

     >>> pip install mne-nirs

-Or if you wish to run the latest development version of MNE-NIRS (which I strongly suggest):
+Or if you wish to run the latest development version of MNE-NIRS:

 .. code:: bash